 The combinational logic needed to perform the computations required for prediction and training is also simple.
 Actual PC and GHR values are used to access the branch prediction structure in the first iteration of indirect branch prediction.
 While an iteration is performed, the VPCA and VGHR values for the next iteration are calculated and loaded into the corresponding registers.
-Therefore, updating VPCA and VGHR for the next iterations is not on the critical path of the branch predictor access.
+Therefore, updating ixx translator from IDL (Interface Definition Language) to C++ richards simulates the task dispatcher in an O/S kernel [50]